hacs/documentation/source/docs/use/type/integration.md

 ## Integrations download location

-Any Integration you download with HACS is stored in `custom_components/` in your Home Assistant configuration directory.
+Any Integration you download with HACS is stored in your [Home Assistant configuration directory](https://www.home-assistant.io/docs/configuration/#configuration-directory), under `custom_components/`.

 ??? nerd-mode